-In this case, when stitching images, it is necessary to solve horizontal overlapping and Machine direction shift.
+In this case, when stitching images, it is necessary to solve the transverse overlapping and shift in the motion direction.
 Euresys' frame grabbers are DMA agents, i.e., the image stitching is performed on-the-fly by DMA transfer.
 It does not require any CPU usage, nor image copy.